 This rural property, with a nearest neighbor a mile away, happens to be located very near the literal middle of the United States.
 If you put a pin dead-center on a USA map, that pin would touch this property in the town of Potwin.
 So when Massachusetts company MaxMind began collecting and selling digital mapping services, mapping IP address to GPS coordinates, they used those middle-of-the-country coordinates as a default for any IP address it couldn’t place nationally.
 The result:

-600 million IP addresses were associated with the front yard of Joyce Taylor’s house.
+600 million IP addresses were associated with the front yard of James and Theresa Arnold's house.

 At Earley we’ve affectionately referred to the magnitude of these problems using an Aardvark index.
 This metric is so-named because one of our customers had once assigned a default term list to a mandatory input field.
 Whenever a user uploaded a document but chose to skip (or skimp) assigning a meaningful value to that field, the platform automatically tagged the document with the alphabetically first term.
 By the time they realized this was happening, a majority of their content was tagged with the word—yes, you guessed it—aardvark.
 Going forward, the company tracked the Aardvark index as a way of measuring data quality.
 Their goal: to get to zero.